 Author's main message

 Powerful unions may slow investments in physical capital and in research and development, but the effect is influenced by the institutional context.
 Union effects on research and development are negative in the US but insignificant in EU countries.
 Cross-country evidence also shows negative effects, particularly for research-intensive industries with irreversible capital investments.
-However, industrial relations play a crucial mediating role.
-By routinely involving unions in government decisions on social and economic policy, policymakers may be able to shape incentives to sustain cooperation with employers and boost investment.
+However, industrial relations and firm governance structure play a crucial mediating role.
+By routinely involving unions in government and firm decisions on economic issues, policymakers may be able to shape incentives to sustain cooperation with employers and boost investment.

 While union density (the share of workers who belong to unions) is not very high in most developed countries, many more workers are covered by collective bargaining agreements, especially in continental EU countries.
-In France, the difference between coverage of collective bargaining agreements (76%) and union density (22.2%) was 53.8 percentage points in the mid-1970s and increased to 84.4 percentage points in 2008, as collective bargaining coverage increased to 92% and union density fell to 7.6%.
-Similarly, in Germany in 2011, approximately 18% of employees were union members, while collective bargaining contracts covered more than 60% of employees.
+In France, the difference between coverage of collective bargaining agreements (76%) and union density (22.2%) was 53.8 percentage points in the mid-1970s and increased to 87.2 percentage points in 2016, as collective bargaining coverage increased to 98% and union density fell to 10.8%.
+Similarly, in Germany in 2018, approximately 17% of employees were union members, while collective bargaining contracts covered more almost 60% of employees.
 The share of covered employees is lower in the UK and the US, where union density and coverage of collective bargaining agreements largely coincide.
-In the UK, 73% of workers were covered by collective bargaining contracts in 1970, but that share fell to 31% in 2011.
-And in the US, collective bargaining contracts covered 30% of workers in 1970 but just 13% in 2011.
-This paper discusses the effects of union power on investment in intangible capital, primarily research and development (R&D).
+In the UK, 78% of workers were covered by collective bargaining contracts in 1970, but that share fell to 26.9% in 2019.
+And in the US, collective bargaining contracts covered 26.1% of workers in 1977 but just 12.1% in 2020.
+This article discusses the effects of union power on investment in intangible capital, primarily research and development (R&D).
 It looks at the theoretical mechanisms at play and reviews the evidence on union effects for country case studies and cross-country studies.

 Discussion of pros and cons